AlexDR1998/Differentiable-Patterning/README.md

 The general idea is to build auto-differentiable complex systems that can be efficiently trained to yield specified (via data) spatio-temporal patterning.

+## Quick start
+Clone the repository and install the requirements that best suit you, and play around with the code in the `demo/` directory.
+The code here is based on the [jax](https://docs.jax.dev/en/latest/) ecosystem, making heavy use of [equinox](https://docs.kidger.site/equinox/), [optax](https://optax.readthedocs.io/en/latest/) and [diffrax](https://docs.kidger.site/diffrax/).

-## Requirements
+### Requirements
-To run this code, either:
+To run code in this repository, choose:
  - `pip install -r requirements_<DEVICE>.txt`
  - `conda env create -f env_<DEVICE>.yml`
+ - `docker pull alexdr1998/jax_equinox_scratch:latest`

-Where `<DEVICE>` is either `cpu` or `gpu`.
+Where `<DEVICE>` is either `cpu` or `gpu`, and the docker image is built with cuda

-# Code Structure
+## Code Structure
-There are 3 main branches of work here:
+There are 2 main branches of work here:
  - NCA (neural cellular automata)
  - PDE (partial differential equations)
- - ABM (agent based modelling)
+ - ~~ABM (agent based modelling)~~

 There is considerable overlap between these, so they all inherit from base classes in Common.
-Everything that builds into a model is a subclass of ```equinox.Module```, so that propagation of gradients works correctly.
+Everything that can be is a subclass of ```equinox.Module```, so that propagation of gradients works correctly.
-## Common structure
+### Common structure
 - ```Common.model.abstract_model.py``` contains the ```AbstractModel``` class, a subclass of ```equinox.Module```
   - This contains a few extra utility methods like saving to / loading from files
 - ```Common.model.spatial_operators.py``` contains the ```Ops``` class, a subclass of ```equinox.Module```